cyberthreatinfo/cyberthreatinfo.github.io/_posts/2019-09-24-centralized-logs.md

 ---

 <img src="https://cyberthreatinfo.github.io/images/logs-beav.png" style='height: 100%; width: 100%; object-fit: contain'>
-**5 Great Reasons to Centrally Store, Analyze, and Act on Event Logs**

 I originally wrote a version of this a few years ago for my friends at Auvik.